christinebittle/CoreBlog/README.md

 # ASP.NET Core Blog Application
-This example connects our server to a MySQL Database with MySql.Data.MySqlClient.
+This example shows a search feature using parameterized SQL.

 - Models/BlogDbContext.cs
     - A class which represents the connection to the database.
 Be mindful of the connection string fields!